Informatica-uaint/HorariosLabInf/README.md

 python ver.py
 ```

-It will open a simple GUI that uses the webcam to scan QR codes and communicates with the back‑end.
+It will open a simple GUI that uses the webcam to scan QR codes and communicates with the unified back‑end API.

 ---